Anupriya1729/JobPrep/Dynamic Programming/Maximal Square.md

 Problem Link: <a href="https://leetcode.com/problems/maximal-square/">https://leetcode.com/problems/maximal-square/</a>
 <pre>
 Explanation:
+Maximal Square --> optimization problem
+DP
+properties:
+Overlapping subproblems -->
+Optimal Substructure

 Property of a square:
 Length of row col and diagonal is same.

-DP can only be applied if we build previously calculated solutions to build the current solution.
+DP can only be applied if we use previously calculated solutions to build the current solution.
-We need to look at 3 directions:
+We need to look at 3 directions in our dp array:
 		      \ |
 	            ___\|
-find minimum in all three directions. to check whether by adding current 1 can be extend the size of existing submatrix.
+find minimum in all three directions.--> this is done because if any of them is zero then min will be 0 which will imply that square cannot be extended. to check whether by adding current 1 can be extend the size of existing submatrix.
   -> we do it by looking at the min of
-     vertical length , horizontal length, diagonal length We maintain a variable to keep track of largest square edge till now.
+     vertical length , horizontal length, diagonal length

+We maintain a variable to keep track of largest square edge till now.

-Maximal Square --> optimization
-1. DP
- properties:
- Overlapping subproblems -->
+arr                dp array

- 1 0 1 0 0
+ 1 0 1 0 0         1 0 1 0 0
- 1 0 1 1 1
+ 1 0 1 1 1    -->  1 0 1 1 1
- 1 1 1 1 1
+ 1 1 1 1 1         1 1 1 2 2
- 1 0 0 1 0
+ 1 0 0 1 0         1 0 0 1 0

-largest  --> to keep track of the largest  till now arr[1][1]
+largest  --> to keep track of the largest  till now at the end largest will store 2 --> which is the edge length of square, since we need area so we return largest* largest
-0 --> do nothing

 Time : O(mn)